DigixGlobal/doxity/README.md

 ## Installation

 You can install `@digix/doxity` globally or locally in your project.

-You'll also need `solc`.
+You'll also need solc `0.4.X` installed on your machine.

 ```bash
 # globally